 legitimate purpose for which the data was requested

-On the same day, the person releasing the information must mail written notification of the above to the parent or eligible student at the last known address if there is no evidence that the parent or eligible student is aware of the release of information.
+On the same day, the person releasing the information must mail written notification of the above to the parent/legal guardian or eligible student at the last known address if there is no evidence that the parent/legal guardian or eligible student is aware of the release of information.

 Students in Foster Care

-Upon enrollment of a child in foster care, the Department of Social Services (DSS) will provide a copy of the court order to the school district for inclusion in the student’s records.
+Upon enrollment of a student in foster care, the Department of Social Services (DSS) will provide a copy of the court order to the district for inclusion in the student’s records.

-The district will request school records of a student in foster care within two days of placement into a school and will transfer records within two days of receiving a request for school records of a student in foster care.
+The district will request school records of a student in foster care within two (2) days of placement into a school and will transfer records within two (2) days of receiving a request for school records of a student in foster care.

-The district may permit an authorized representative of DSS to have access to the records of a child in foster care for the purpose of fulfilling educational case management responsibilities required by law and to assist with the school transfer or placement of the child.
+The district may permit an authorized representative of DSS to have access to the records of a student in foster care for the purpose of fulfilling educational case management responsibilities required by law and to assist with the school transfer or placement of the student.

 Annual Notification of Rights

-Each school will distribute annual notice of privacy rights to parents and eligible students in attendance at the time of notification.
+Each school will distribute annual notice of privacy rights to parents/legal guardians and eligible students in attendance at the time of notification.

 Request for Inspection